I will not be chatting today because I am in NYC!

 There was no evidence of the mysterious boobie-juice-bandit (BJB).

-except that Nicholas slept like a rock for the next four hours.
+Except that Nicholas slept like a rock for the next four hours.

 I think this is a really funny story.

-I also think women are pretty amazing.
+Women are pretty amazing.